 1. Preheat oven to 200°F. In a shallow bowl, season flour with salt and pepper.
 Season chicken lightly with salt and pepper and dredge each piece in flour, shaking off excess.
 Reserve seasoned flour.

 2. In a large cast-iron or heavy non-stick skillet, heat 1/4 inch oil over high heat to 350°F. Carefully lay chicken pieces in hot oil, skin side down, and fry until lightly browned 1-2 minutes.
-Using tongs, turn chicken and brown lightly on other side.
-Turn chicken once more so that its skin side down again and cover skillet.
+Using tongs, turn the chicken and brown lightly on the other side.
+Turn the chicken once more so that its skin side down again and cover the skillet.
 Cook, covered for 2 minutes.
 Remove cover and continue frying chicken, turning as necessary, until well browned on both sides and just cooked through, about 5 minutes longer.
 Transfer chicken to a wire rack set over a baking sheet and sprinkle lightly with salt.
-Transfer to oven to keep warm.
+Transfer to the oven to keep warm.

 3. Pour off the grease into a heatproof container and return the skillet to the burner.
 Lower heat to medium-high, add butter and cook until melted and foamy, whisking to scrape up any browned bits.
 Add 2 tablespoons of reserved seasoned flour, whisking to form a paste.
-Whisk in milk and cook until a smooth gravy forms that coats the back of a spoon, about 3 minutes.
+Whisk in milk and cook until a smooth gravy forms that coat the back of a spoon, about 3 minutes.
 Season gravy with salt and a generous amount of black pepper.

 4. Load chicken onto plates and pour gravy on top.
 Serve with sides like ears of corn, soft white bread and butter, and mashed potatoes.